NixImagery/NixImagery.github.io/_posts/2020-05-14-take-your-teaching-online-ou-course.md

 7|Making a change in your teaching
 8|Evaluating changes and enhancing practice

-## Week 1: Teaching online is different
+# Week 1: Teaching online is different

+## 1 Synchronous and asynchronous modes of teaching

 The TL;DR is that teachers moving online should use a blend of synchronous and asynchronous teaching, and focus on the pedagogy at least as much as the technology.